Affine quiver Schur algebras and $p$-adic $GL_n$: Quiver Schur algebras

 \section{Quiver Schur algebras}

-In this section we establish our main isomorphism theorem by connecting the affine Schur algebra (defined by Vign\'eras) with the quiver Schur algebra from \cite{SW}.
-We do this via an auxiliary {\it modified} quiver Schur algebra which we now introduce.
+In this section we establish our main isomorphism theorem by connecting the (algebraically defined) affine Schur algebra with the (geometrically defined) quiver Schur algebra from \cite{SW}.
+We do this via an auxiliary {\it modified} quiver Schur algebra: